Aug 1, 2021 | Native Hope

 Today, nearly 100,000 Lakota, Dakota, and Nakota live in the U.S. and 10,000 in Canada.

-The pipeline faced different responses by the three administrations in office since its proposal.
+The pipeline faced different responses from the three administrations in office since its proposal.
 In 2015, the Obama administration vetoed the pipeline due to its extensive threats to the environment and direct impact on necessary resources accessible to the public, such as their water source.
 The Trump administration reversed the veto and signed an executive order to promote the Keystone XL construction.
-In November of 2020, the Rosebud Sioux Tribe (Sičháŋǧu Oyáte) and the Fort Belknap Indian Community filed a federal lawsuit against the United States Department of Interior and the Bureau of Land Management as a response to them granting the Keystone XL permit.
+In November 2020, the Rosebud Sioux Tribe (Sicangu Oyate) and the Fort Belknap Indian Community filed a federal lawsuit against the United States Department of Interior and the Bureau of Land Management as a response to their granting the Keystone XL permit.

 The debate regarding the pipeline concluded in 2021 with President Biden signing an executive order removing the KXL permit and T.C.
 Energy announcing its termination of the Keystone XL pipeline project.
 This pipeline project is only one of several.